Valentine Vivian: Early career

-During the First World War, Vivian served in the Indian Army in Turkey and Palestine.
-At one point early in his career, he served in the Department of Criminal Intelligence (Simla) in India.

 Later career

 In the summer of 1940, Vivian was one of the organisers of the British Resistance organisation created by SIS.
 He was particularly responsible for liaison with MI5 to ensure the legality of the body (SIS were not supposed to operate within the UK).
 In 1941, he became Vice-Chief of SIS but was engaged in a long-running power struggle with Claude Dansey for power within the organisation.
 He retired from SIS in 1951.